k-omura/STM32_UIKit/README.md

 ## STM32_UIKit & TrueType renderer
 A lightweight kit that uses a screen and touch panel with STM32.
+Manipulate the 8bit/1pixel frame buffer.

 ## Contents
 - Display ILI9341 conotrol(FSMC)